rbgrouleff/coolie/README.md

 2. Subclass `Coolie::Job` and implement the `perform` method
 3. Instantiate the `Coolie::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need
-4.
+4. You can start workers by doing one of the following things:
-   a.
-Send the `start` message to the master, if the `options` hash was
+   * Send the `start` message to the master, if the `options` hash was provided.
-     provided.
 This starts a run loop which monitors workers and restarts them if they encounters uncaught exceptions
-   b.
-Otherwise send the `start_worker` message to the master as many
-     times as the number of workers needed.
+   * Otherwise send the `start_worker` message to the master as many times as the number of workers needed.
 This doesn't start any run loop, and there is no monitoring of workers.

 If you need to stop workers, you can do it one at the time by sending the `stop_worker` message to the master or stop them all by sending the